Unity-Technologies/uaal-example/docs/android.md

 **Requirements:**
 - Android Studio 3.4.2+
 - Unity version 2019.3.0b4+
+Note: Unity 2022.2+ uses Gradle 7.2 by default which has different gradle project configuration.
+The example can still work there, but will require more manual changes.
+Consider using master or other updated branch.

 **1. Get source**
 - Clone or Download GitHub repo [uaal-example](https://github.com/Unity-Technologies/uaal-example).
 It includes: